-151 Constitution of Georgia, Arts 3, 4 and 5,. https://matsne.gov.ge/en/document/view/30346?publication=36 152 Under Article 42 of the Constitution of Georgia Claims related to criminal activities, such as physical harm or property damage, are not subject to time limits and can be raised at any time.
-The timeframes for other legal proceedings vary, typically ranging from one month to between three and ten years, depending on the specifics of the case, but are generally considered reasonable. op. cit unpredictable harm to civil society representatives, activists, journalists, and other stakeholders who attempt to protect the interests of vulnerable groups and values that are not fully accepted by other segments of society.
+150 Constitution of Georgia, Arts 3, 4 and 5,. https://matsne.gov.ge/en/document/view/30346?publication=36 151 Under Article 42 of the Constitution of Georgia Claims related to criminal activities, such as physical harm or property damage, are not subject to time limits and can be raised at any time.
+The timeframes for other legal proceedings vary, typically ranging from one month to between three and ten years, depending on the specifics of the case, but are generally considered reasonable. op. cit action.
+During protests against the adoption of the law, law enforcement also used excessive force, leading to injuries among participants, including CSO representatives.

-149 Including the Civil Code of Georgia, which mainly stipulates rights associated with freedom of operation, freedom in civic relationship building, and the protection of personal rights (including ones effective for legal persons, such as reputation).
+148 Including the Civil Code of Georgia, which mainly stipulates rights associated with freedom of operation, freedom in civic relationship building, and the protection of personal rights (including ones effective for legal persons, such as reputation).

-150 International Covenant on Civil and Political Rights (ICCPR); International Covenant on Economic, Social and Cultural Rights (ICESCR).
+149 International Covenant on Civil and Political Rights (ICCPR); International Covenant on Economic, Social and Cultural Rights (ICESCR).